junegunn/fzf/README.md

 Installation
 ------------

-fzf project consists of the followings:
+fzf project consists of the following:

 - `fzf` executable
 - `fzf-tmux` script for launching fzf in a tmux pane